Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-Formally, free factor systems are defined for a general group $\Gamma$ just as in the special case $\Gamma = F_n$, namely sets of the form $\A = \{[A_1],\ldots,[A_K]\}$ such that there is a free factorization $\Gamma = A_1*\cdots*A_K*B$ where each $A_k$ is nontrivial, $B$ is free and of finite rank (possibly trivial), and $[A_k]$ denotes the conjugacy class of the subgroup~$A_k$.
-The ``extension'' relation $\A \sqsubset \A'$ is defined exactly as in the special case.
-Note that our definition is stricter than in \cite{FrancavigliaMartino:TrainTracks}, by requiring the ``cofactor'' $B$ to be free of finite rank; this restriction is motivated in part by the Grushko Decomposition Theorem, and in part by the requirements of our theory.
+such that each free factor $A_i$ is nontrivial, freely indecomposable, and not infinite cyclic and such that the free factor $B$ is a finite rank free group (possibly trivial); under these conditions $(*)$ is called a \emph{Grushko decomposition} of $\Gamma$.
+While a Grusko decomposition is not unique, it has certain uniqueness properties as a corollary of the Kurosh Subgroup Theorem (the full statement of which can be found in Section~\ref{SectionFFSystems}): for any other Grushko decomposition $\Gamma = A'_1 * \cdots * A'_{I'} * B'$ \, ($I' \ge 0$), we have $I=I'$ and $\rank(B)=\rank(B')$, and there is a unique index permutation $\sigma$ such that the subgroups $A^{\vphantom{\prime}}_i,A'_{\sigma(i)}$ are conjugate in $\Gamma$ (for $i=1,\ldots,I$).

+One can obtain a different formulation of uniqueness of a Grushko decomposition expressed in terms of ``free factor systems''.
+Define a \emph{free factor system} of $\Gamma$ to be a set of the form $\A = \{[A_1],\ldots,[A_I]\}$ such that $\Gamma$ has a free product decomposition of the form $(*)$, where $[A_i]$ denotes the conjugacy class in $\Gamma$ of~$A_i$, and the free factors $A_i$ are required only to be nontrivial; again $B$ is a possibly trivial finite rank free group.
+See \cite{\BookOneTag} for the origin of this definition in the case $\Gamma=F_n$.
+If each $A_i$ is freely indecomposable and not infinite cyclic then we say that $\A$ is a \emph{Grushko free factor system} of~$\Gamma$.
+With these concepts in hand the uniqueness property says that the Grushko free factor system $\A$ of a finitely generated group $\Gamma$ is well-defined, as are its two numerical invariants: the cardinality $\abs{\A}=I$; and the quantity~$\rank(B)$ which we call the \emph{corank} of~$\A$ in $\Gamma$, denoted as $\corank(\Gamma;\A)$ or just $\corank(\A)$.

-The above uniqueness properties of a Grushko decomposition $(*)$ may be expressed by saying that the associated \emph{Grushko free factor system} $\A = \{[A_1],\ldots,[A_K]\}$ is the unique minimum of the partial ordering $\sqsubset$ on the set of free factor systems of~$\Gamma$.
-The converse is also true: if the free factor system $\A$ is the unique minimum of $\sqsubset$, then $\A$ is the Grushko free factor system associated to a Grushko decomposition (see Proposition~\ref{PropGrushkoMinimum}).
+The Kurosh Subgroup Theorem has another corollary: for any Grushko decomposition~$(*)$, and for any free factor $A' \subgroup \Gamma$, if $A'$ is not a free group then there exists $i \in \{1,\ldots,I\}$ such that $A_i$ is conjugate in $\Gamma$ to a free factor of $A'$.
+This leads to the following alternate expression of the uniqueness for Grushko decompositions.
+There is a natural partial order on free factor systems denoted $\A \sqsubset \A'$ meaning that each free factor representing an element of $\A$ is conjugate to a subgroup of some free factor representing an element of~$\A'$.
+The alternate uniqueness statement says that the Grushko free factor system $\A = \{[A_1],\ldots,[A_K]\}$ of a finitely generated group is the unique minimum of the partial ordering $\sqsubset$ on the set of free factor systems of~$\Gamma$.
+A converse is also true: if $\A$ is a free factor system of $\Gamma$ that is a minimum of $\sqsubset$, then $\A$ is the Grushko free factor system associated to a Grushko decomposition of $\Gamma$ (this also follows from the Kurosh Subgroup Theorem; see Proposition~\ref{PropGrushkoMinimum}).